BACK

 Javadoc links

-The object that can be persisted are POJO that do not need to be Serializable, but there is some conditions:
+The object of object graph that can be persisted are POJO that do not need to be Serializable, but there is some conditions:

-To be able to use JOAFIP it is needed to control the state of the objects
+To be able to use JOAFIP it is needed to understand the persistence state of the objects

 Notes: